picturedewa/monalisanew/readme.rst

 Server Requirements
 *******************

-PHP version 5.6 or newer is recommended.
+PHP version 5.6 or newer is recommended......